All you need to know about a Mount Etna Tour – do it yourself, with a car or with an organised trip

 I want to stress once again that the Etna is recognised by most as the best experience in Sicily, however, if you want to do it from Palermo remember that your tour operator will need to drive 3 hours, each way.
 It’s a long day.

-This full day including Taormina, this tour led by the popular Michael with take you to the Rifugio Sapienza and Taormina where you will spend around two hours on each site.
-It’s an 11 hours long day, however, it will give you the possibility to kill two birds with one stone
+This full day including Taormina is led by the popular Michael with take you to the Rifugio Sapienza and Taormina where you will spend around two hours on each site.
+It’s an 11 hours-long day, however, it will give you the possibility to kill two birds with one stone

-You can do a summit tour at any time of the day, however, I highly suggest to do it as early as you can in the morning (keeping in mind the cable car opens at 8:30am)
+You can do a summit tour at any time of the day, however, I highly suggest doing it as early as you can in the morning (keeping in mind the cable car opens at 8:30 am)

 Jeep tours Mt Etna